Azure9733/Cryptonite/README.md

 # Cryptonite
-This Repository contains all of my learnings in the Task Phase for Cryptonite.
+This Repository contains all of my learnings in the Task Phase for Cryptonite as well as the CTFs i did as a junior member.
 Phase 1:
 - TryHackME Linux Fundamentals
 - OverTheWire Bandit